Founder & CEO

 She served as Consulting HD Producer for Kanye West's Adidas YEEZY show in February 2015 ~ the first time a fashion launch was shared live via satellite with a global audience.

 Collaborating with NGO Cambodian Living Arts (CLA), Elena helped to conceive Season of Cambodia, a festival showcasing Cambodian art and culture in 34 leading NYC venues in Spring 2013.
 She was project advisor for Bangsokol, the first Requiem to honor the victims and survivors of the Khmer Rouge; the multimedia piece, directed and designed by Oscar-nominated auteur Rithy Panh, with music by Him Sophy, premiered at the Melbourne International Festival in the fall of 2017.
-Prior to the BAM premiere, she worked with the Asia Society to produce a panel including Panh and CLA's Phloeun Prim with Angelina Jolie and Loung Ung (First They Killed My Father), moderated by Ford Foundation president Darren Walker.
+Prior to the run at BAM (and Paris premiere), she worked with the Asia Society to produce a panel including Panh and CLA's Phloeun Prim with Angelina Jolie and Loung Ung (First They Killed My Father), moderated by Ford Foundation president Darren Walker.

 She was editor-in-chief of andante.com and managed communications for BAM and San Francisco Opera.
 For the San Francisco Chronicle, she has interviewed artists ranging from Yoko Ono to Philip Glass, Robert Lepage to Clive Owen.
 In addition to serving on grant panels for organizations such as MAP and the Jerome Foundation, she speaks regularly at conferences in the U.S. and abroad, including ISPA and Classical: NEXT, where she served on the 2016 jury for the Rotterdam conference.